bazelbuild/bazel-central-registry/docs/README.md

 It's **highly recommended** to specify a test module that includes example usages of your module, which will help verify the basic APIs and functionalities of your module work correctly.

 A test module is located in a subdirectory of the extracted and patched source tree of the target module (the module you want to check in).
 You can specify the tasks in the `presubmit.yml` file under `bcr_test_module`.
+A `MODULE.bazel` file should be in the test module directory, and it can depend on the target module with `local_path_override`.
+With the test module, you can introduce additional dependencies for testing without affecting the target module.

 For example, in `rules_jvm_external@4.4.1`'s [presubmit.yml](https://github.com/bazelbuild/bazel-central-registry/blob/main/modules/rules_jvm_external/4.4.2/presubmit.yml) file: